The cave you fear to enter holds the treasure you seek - Joseph Campbell

 ‘Who says you can’t,’ Eli said, ‘and while you’re at it don’t forget to mention how, even before breakfast, you can ascend up to five mountain peaks.
 Who else can do that except maybe the Queen of Hearts?
 As I recall, she said, why, sometimes I've believed as many as six impossible things before breakfast.
 And so it is, as you believe, so shall it be.
 Now, what other impossible things can you do – before or after breakfast?’

-- If you wish to read about the series' intriguing Back Story, I invite you to visit the Home Page of the website www.elysiumspassage.com where you may download the free eBook:
+If you wish to read about the series' intriguing Back Story, I invite you to email me at firstname.lastname@example.org and I will send you my free eBook: HOW IT CAME.

 THE SUMMIT is the first in a series of five Elysium’s Passage narrations regarding a young British philosopher named James Phillips who finds himself living in an altered state of reality while still remaining on earth.